bec-archer/SR80-Manuals/user-manual.md

 #### Equipment Tags (QR Codes)

-ShopTracker supports QR stickers that permanently identify a piece of equipment.
-Once tagged, anyone in the shop can scan that sticker with the app to jump straight to the item's detail view — no searching required.

-**Tagging a new piece of equipment at check-in:**

-1. Peel a sticker off the tag sheet and stick it on the equipment (somewhere visible and durable — not on a cap or fitting that gets removed during repair).
-2. In the new work order form, tap **Scan Tag** in the item section.
-3. The camera opens with a yellow scan frame.
-Point it at the sticker.
-4. The app reads the code and displays **"Tag Assigned"** with a green checkmark.
-The sticker is now linked to this item.
-5. Finish filling in the form and create the work order.
-The link is saved automatically.

-**What if it's equipment we've seen before?** If the sticker was already in the system from a previous visit, the app recognizes it and links the new item to the same equipment record.
-You'll see the existing equipment type pre-filled if the item type field is still empty.

-**Viewing a tag code on an existing item:** On any item detail card, tap the **QR code icon** (top-right of the item) to see that item's tag.
-From there you can tap the share button to AirDrop it to a label printer or save it as an image.
+If the equipment has a sticker tag, tap **Scan Tag** in the item form and point the camera at it.
+The app links the sticker to this item.
+For the full tags workflow — printing stickers, what to do with returning equipment, reprinting a damaged tag — see the **Equipment Tags** section near the end of this manual.

 #### Saving